 I'm quite partial to getting at least one pair of waterproof trail shoes on my shoe rack.
 As even when it's not raining, trails can be wet and muddy.
 A decent pair of waterproof shoes will help keep your tootsies snug and dry all year round.

 Getting your layers right is important, as you don't want to overheat.
-Windproof/waterproof jackets can get quite toasty when your running in them.
+Windproof/waterproof jackets can get quite toasty when you're running in them.
 As they trap your body heat inside.

 Taking off your waterproof jacket to remove excess layers in the pouring rain will negate wearing it in the first place.